-On May 10, 2007, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use for an uncovered floating boat dock, appurtenant facilities, and bank protection to Drew Pefferle and Jill Pefferle (Item C33, May 10, 2007).
-That lease expired on May 9, 2017.
-On March 29, 2017, the upland property was transferred to DRILL Holdings, LLC, a business entity owned by Drew Pefferle and Jill Pefferle.
-The Applicant has applied for a new General Lease - Recreational and Protective Structure Use, for continued use and maintenance of the existing facilities.
+On May 5, 2008, the Commission authorized a General Lease - Recreational and Protective Structure Use to W. Wayne Herman (ItemC17, May 5, 2008).
+That lease expired on May 4, 2018.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock with slip, four pilings, gangway, and bank protection in the Sacramento River.

-The facilities are used for recreational boating and shoreline protection.
+The floating boat dock and appurtenant facilities have existed at this location for many years.
+The lease facilities are designed for recreational boating and shoreline protection.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The existing floating boat dock and appurtenant facilities have existed at this location for many years.
-These facilities are located directly adjacent to the Applicant's upland property.
+The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use public by the public.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust consistent-uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.